Docs

 FILE=plaintext.txt

-# Download the public key for this minute.
+# Download the certificate for this minute.

 curl -s https://timelock.sh/api/v1/keys/${UNLOCK}/cert -o cert.pem